frfusch21/frfusch21/README.md

 ### :woman_technologist: About Me :

-I am a Senior Web App Engineer based in Indonesia.
+I am a Senior Web App Engineer based in Indonesia and Thailand.

 - 💻 I work as a Senior Web App Engineer specializing in building scalable web applications also making automation systems.